AI Delivery

 Go unstructured when you are still mapping the problem space.
 Early product discovery, market research, exploratory sales outreach, and incident retrospectives all benefit from free text.
 You get signal on tone, framing, and insight density before you invest in rigid schemas.

-• Drafting executive summaries or product briefs that a human will polish.
+- Drafting executive summaries or product briefs that a human will polish.

-• Generating support responses where empathy and nuance outweigh strict formatting.
+- Generating support responses where empathy and nuance outweigh strict formatting.

-• Brainstorming product ideas, positioning statements, or naming options.
+- Brainstorming product ideas, positioning statements, or naming options.

-• Reasoning about ambiguous data where you want the model to explain its thought process.
+- Reasoning about ambiguous data where you want the model to explain its thought process.

-When Structured Output Becomes Non Negotiable
+When Structured Output Becomes Non-Negotiable

-Once the model touches billing, compliance, customer records, or any regulated workflow, structured output stops being a nice to have.
+Once the model touches billing, compliance, customer records, or any regulated workflow, structured output stops being a nice-to-have.
 You need predictable fields, strict types, and downstream systems that never guess what the model meant.

 When you enforce structure, remember that the model still thinks in freeform.
 Your job is to translate the reasoning into a contract the rest of the stack can trust.
 That means defining types, adding validators, and providing real examples during prompt construction.